 Rei doesn’t have to think twice about her personal and professional mission.
 “I believe that art is my tool, it must serve a higher purpose, and being the voice for animal rights and contributing to wildlife preservation is an inevitable part of what I feel I’m called to do.”
 In addition to volunteering at animal organizations, she also has a deep passion for promoting the importance of having a strong moral core and values that are more than skin-deep.

-Growing up, Rei would sing along to her favorite records and tunes in Disney movies, and started taking piano lessons at age 7.
-She began fronting a pop-rock-jazz band before entering a number of prestigious music competitions and TV-shows where she received several first place awards.
+At the start of her music career, Rei began fronting a pop-rock-jazz band before entering a number of prestigious music competitions and TV-shows where she received several first place awards.
 Rei’s major break came when she won the national Ukrainian music competition show American Chance, shot in LA.
 Her performance wowed guest judge, platinum R&B star Brian McKnight, who described the young talent as “lovely and charismatic.”

 The pop world needs an imaginative artist like Rei Kennex — someone who sees music differently, blurring the borders between established genres, and paints vivid pictures with her unique musicality and artistic vision.